marcoparello/CTF-Writeups/wani-CTF-2024/Web/Bad-Worker.md

 ![](../images/bad-worker-part-5.png)

 Aw man!
 A fake flag.
-So I then open DevTools and navigate to the sources tab, where I notice:
+So I open DevTools and navigate to the sources tab, where I notice:

 ![](../images/bad-worker-part-6.png)